FREQUENTLY ASKED QUESTIONS

 Can I cancel my mentoring?

-You can sign up for hourly, quarterly or annual options and you can cancel when your next payment is due.
+You can sign up for 1, 3 or 12 (annual) options and you can cancel when your next payment is due.

 Who can I contact with questions about mentoring?